chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Define a function: Define a function f: {1} → {i} such that f(1) = i.
 This function is strictly increasing and consecutive.

-Definition of Containment: By Definition 1.1.6, since there exists a strictly increasing and consecutive function f from the indices of s to the indices of ζ, and since the character at position 1 in s is the same as the character at position i in ζ (both are ⲁ:sub:i), we can conclude that s is contained in ζ.
+Definition of Containment: By Definition 1.1.6 and Definition 1.1.7, since there exists a strictly increasing and consecutive function f from the indices of s to the indices of ζ, and since the character at position 1 in s is the same as the character at position i in ζ (both are ⲁ:sub:i), we can conclude that s is contained in ζ.

 Conclusion: Therefore, ⲁ:sub:i ⊂:sub:s ζ.